atlantanodejs/site-app/README.md

 Please post issues for feature ideas

-Also, please use issues for admin tasks
+Also, please use issues for admin tasks.
-For example, post on the issue to get membership to the Github org
+For example, post on the issue to get membership to the Github org.